StarbzYT/Sorting-Algorithms/Sorting_Algorithms.md

 Time Complexity:

 Number of comparisons for each item is the same as bubble sort , BUT it requires less swapping (only once per cycle).
 A nested for loop means that as the size of the input grows, the time grows roughly in proportion to n^2 (input squared).
 Therefore the time complexity for Selection Sort can be summarized as O(n^2).

+Insertion Sort:

+Builds up the sort by gradually creating a larger left half which is always sorted. (inserts values into correct index instead of swapping once through each cycle)